 We’ve all stopped to pick up an unusual looking rock on a walk.
 There are things in nature we’ve come to expect, if something is different, we become curious.
 Animals and humans have patterns in characteristics just like nature.
 We expect brown eyes with darker skin tones and light eyes in lighter ones.
 In our minds these features “go together” because they do, that’s how melanin works.

-There’s a scientific term for nature’s patterns called The Golden Rule, created from a mathematical discovery called Fibanaccie’s sequence.
+“Treat others as you would want to be treated” is called The Golden Rule of life that comes from a scientific term.
+Nature’s patterns are called The Golden Rule, created from a mathematical discovery called Fibanaccie’s sequence.
 It’s such a huge part of our environment, we don’t even realize it’s everywhere.

 The Golden Rule is a perfect example of Mother Nature showing there is (very) intelligent intention behind creation.
 Whether you consider yourself a person of faith or science, both groups know it’s so miraculous, it’s most likely not “coincidence”.
 However, when Mother Nature surprises us in the expression of life, we like it.